How to fix common LED problems

 The best way to avoid problems such as these is to opt for high-quality bulbs.
 We test light bulbs from a wide range of popular retailers, including LED specialists such as Integral, Osram and Philips, and own-brand offerings from B&Q, Homebase, Wilko, Ikea and Aldi.

 We only award the very best bulbs that pass our safety tests and produce consistent, high quality light our coveted Best Buy logo.
-Our top LED bulbs don't cost the earth either - we've found Best Buy LEDs and spotlights from £2.50.
+Our top LED bulbs don't cost the earth either - we've found from £2.50.

 Our LED research